 Within the horror genre, we often find the “final girl” trope.
-It’s so well-known that there was even a 2015 film, aptly titled The Final Girls, that was a satirical take on this character.
+It’s so well-known there was even a 2015 film, aptly titled The Final Girls, that was a satirical take on this character.
 They are just as important and revered as the villains they fight against.
-Though an expected device at this point, its provided some iconic performances, some spanning decades.
+Though an expected device at this point, it’s provided some iconic performances, some spanning decades.
 For instance, Nev Campbell as Sydney Prescott in Scream, or the scream queen herself, Jamie Lee Curtis, who is currently reinventing her character Laurie Strode from Halloween.

 This “girl” exists in countless genre films and for the first A Nightmare on Elm Street, it was Nancy, respectively portrayed by Heather Langenkamp.
 Despite (spoiler alert) surviving Freddy Krueger’s razor-sharp glove, the character doesn’t return for the sequel.
 Instead, A Nightmare on Elm Street 2: Freddy’s Revenge found a male lead, as newcomer Mark Patton was cast.
 Though he’d later be known as the first male “final girl”, Patton’s career at the time was tarnished by the film, as its undertones hit too close to home in a difficult time.

 Scream, Queen!
 My Nightmare on Elm Street explores the pretty obvious subtext of the slasher sequel.
 Freddy’s Revenge has long been recognized for having homoerotic themes, becoming a cult film within the gay community, and being one of the first films to represent queerness in the horror genre.
-On surface level, it seems like this would be a good thing.
+On the surface level, it seems like this would be a good thing.
 Representation is extremely important, but at the height of the AIDS epidemic, the film led to a very real nightmare for Patton.

-As a closeted man himself in the 1980’s, the themes within this film placed Patton in homophobic crossfire.
+As a closeted man himself in the 1980s, the themes within this film placed Patton in homophobic crossfire.
 To the careless viewer, one may not notice it, but for most, the themes are noticeable.
 It certainly didn’t help that the writer David Chaskin essentially blamed Patton for projecting the gay undertones due to his own sexuality, which were unintentional in his script — so he said.
-As a result, Patton dealt with critics and typecasting upon release and the subsequent years – putting a stop to his blossoming career.
+As a result, Patton dealt with critics and typecasting upon release and the subsequent years, putting a stop to his blossoming career.

-There’s a wonderful sequence in the film where several men expressed their appreciation for Freddy’s Revenge.
+There’s a wonderful sequence in the film where several men express their appreciation for Freddy’s Revenge.
 How as kids, dealing with immense bullying for being gay, saw themselves in Patton’s character and their adversaries in Freddy.
 Connecting with that offered them a vital lifeline during a difficult time.
-It shows the beauty of representation and how it effects those who see themselves on screen.
+It shows the beauty of representation and how it affects those who see themselves on screen.